red triangles

 2. shows potential to create a significant, transformative impact in one or more of the following ways:

-i. to our foundational knowledge of the brain and/or leads to highly significant clinical advancement;
+1. to our foundational knowledge of the brain and/or leads to highly significant clinical advancement;

-ii. contributes to the HBI’s innovation and translational objectives;
+2. contributes to the HBI’s innovation and translational objectives;

-iii. in the areas of scientific insight, public policy and future health care services and/or innovation;
+3. in the areas of scientific insight, public policy and future health care services and/or innovation;

-3. enhances the stated research, educational and career objectives of the Post Doctoral Fellow.
+3. enhances the stated research, educational, and career objectives of the Postdoctoral Fellow.

 Allowable expenditures include salary support for the Post-doctoral Fellow, other trainees and research staff, appropriate relocation costs for Post-doctoral Fellow, support for direct research costs related to the project, community engagement, or innovation activity related to the research project.